 You may find that your new oven cooks differently than the one it replaced.
 Use your new oven for a few weeks to become more familiar with it.
 If you still think your new oven is too hot or too cold, and want to prepare your old favorites without tweaking the recipe, you can adjust the thermostat yourself by as much as 35°F or 19°C:

 This adjustment will not affect the broiling or the self-cleaning temperatures.
-The adjustment will be retained in memory after a power failure.
+Your new setting will be retained in memory even after a power failure.

-Do not use thermometers, such as those found in grocery stores, to check the temperature setting of your oven.
-These thermometers may vary 20–40 degrees.
+Do not use any other thermometers, such as those found in grocery stores, to check the temperature setting of your oven.
+These may vary by 20–40 degrees.